gpmgo/docs/en-US/Get.md

 ## Options

-- `--gopath, -g	`: download all pakcages to GOPATH.
+- `--download, -d`: download given package only.
 - `--update, -u`: update pakcage(s) and dependencies if any.
-- `--example, -e`: download dependencies for example folder.
+- `--gopath, -g	`: download all pakcages to GOPATH.
 - `--remote, -r`: download all pakcages to gopm local repository.
 - `--verbose, -v`: show process details.